Evyweb/simple-ddd-toolkit/README.md

 ![NPM Downloads](https://img.shields.io/npm/dm/%40evyweb%2Fsimple-ddd-toolkit)
 [![NPM Downloads](https://img.shields.io/npm/dt/%40evyweb%2Fsimple-ddd-toolkit.svg?style=flat)]()

-A simple Domain Driven Design Toolkit created to help developers to understand how to implement DDD concepts.
+A simple Domain Driven Design Toolkit created to help developers understand how to implement DDD concepts.
 It also contains some useful stuff not directly related to DDD, like a command bus or result pattern.

 This toolkit is not a library, it's just a set of classes and interfaces that you can use, and it has no dependency.

 Note: This toolkit is still under development and not intended to be used in production.
 All classes and interfaces are subject to change.